-A case back in May 2017 in the Isle of Man shone a spotlight on local authorities only being liable if a pothole is reported but not fixed.
+An interesting case in May 2017 in the Isle of Man shone a spotlight on local authorities only being liable if a pothole is reported but not fixed.

-The default (and lazy) position that every Highway Authority and claims handlers will try and take is that they can only be held liable for potholes that have been reported and cannot be held responsible for every pothole on the roads.
+The default position that every Highway Authority and claims handlers will take is that they can only be held liable for potholes that have been reported and cannot be held responsible for every pothole on the roads.
 They won in this instance.
+This is known as the Section 58 defence which local authorities try and hide behind.

 Claims handlers work in cahoots with local authorities to reject legitimate pothole claims.
 That is their sole purpose – they are not independent arbitrators.
 They work from scripts and default answers to reject claims and hope that you give up on the first attempt.
 Most people unfortunately do, but once in a while someone like me comes along and tackles them head on.